petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/architecture/osgi-and-modularity.md

 * Test module
 * Web (consumer) module

 This is exactly what you'll find for some smaller applications, like the Mentions application that lets users mention other users with the `@username` nomenclature in comments, blogs, or other applications.
 Larger applications like the Documents and Media library have more modules.
-In the case of the Documents and Media library, there are separate modules for different document storage back-ends.
+In the case of the Documents and Media library, there are separate modules for different document storage backends.
 In the case of the Wiki, there are separate modules for different Wiki engines.

 Encapsulating capability variations as modules facilitates extensibility.
-If you have a document storage back-end that Liferay doesn't yet support, you can implement Liferay's document storage API for your solution by developing a module for it and thus extend Liferay's Documents and Media library.
+If you have a document storage backend that Liferay doesn't yet support, you can implement Liferay's document storage API for your solution by developing a module for it and thus extend Liferay's Documents and Media library.
 If there's a Wiki dialect that you like better than what Liferay's wiki provides, you can write a module for it and extend Liferay's wiki.

 Are you excited yet?
 Are you ready to start developing?
 Here are some resources for you to learn more.